-An electronic cheque, also called an e-cheque, is a cheque created and submitted over the internet.
-If your business has an online point of sale system or e-commerce portal that accepts e-cheques, your clients simply need to enter their bank account and transit numbers, as well as the amount they want to pay.
-Then, this information is sent to your bank, just as if you had brought a paper cheque in for deposit.
-Your bank contacts the cheque writer’s banks, and the funds are transferred from their account to yours.
-The process is similar to writing and cashing a paper cheque, but most of it happens online.
+An electronic cheque, also called an e-cheque, represents a form of payment created and submitted over the internet.
+If your business has an online point of sale system or e-commerce portal that accepts e-cheques, your clients simply need to enter their bank account number, transit number, and the amount they want to pay.

 After your software processes the e-cheque, your computer program passes it on to your bank for further processing.
 Your bank contacts your customers’ bank, and the funds transfer from their account to yours.
 Both banks validate the funds electronically when the institutions add or subtract funds based on the payable amount.

 The process of an e-cheque follows a similar one to writing and cashing a paper cheque except it all happens electronically.
 Like paper cheques, the payer authorises the e-cheque and your business endorses it.
 Rather than a printed cheque with handwritten signatures, e-cheques use digital signatures that operate via smart cards and digital certificates.

 For e-cheques to work, your computer system and accounting software must meet security requirements so your customers can transmit information securely from their payment system to yours.
 That’s where secure online payments from QuickBooks Online come into play.
 When you send an invoice with an online payment option, customers know you can accept credit cards, debit cards, ACH transfers, and e-cheques as a fast, safe, and secure payment method.